-FNAI Elements
+FNAI Elemen nts

 Gopher tortoise G3/S2

 Bachman's sparrow G5/S3

 Florida scrub jay G3/S3

 Short-tailed hawk G4G5/S1

 Swallow-tailed kite G5/S2

 Florida sandhill crane G5T2T3/S2S3

 Wood stork G4/S2

-Red-cockaded woodped ker G3/S2
+Red-cockaded woodpecke G3/S2

 Florida panther G5T1/S1

 Florida black bear G5T2/S2

-Florida Fish and Wildlife Conservation Commission (FWC), is the lead management agency.
-Division of Forestry (DOF), Florida Department of Agriculture and Consumer Services (FDACS) is the cooperating land management agency.
+Forestry (DOF), Florida Department of Agriculture and Consumer Services (FDACS) is the cooperating land management agency.

 This 91,361-acre project covers cypress domes, swamps, extensive mesic flatwoods and wet prairies in a block that straddles the Telegraph Swamp.
-Some 43,621 acres is planned for lessthan-fee acquisitions.
+Some 43,621 acres is planned for less-than-fee acquisitions.
 The majority of the project is in southeastern Charlotte County.
 The property is a working ranch and timber operation.
 The mesic flatwoods are impressive in their extent and in their quality.
 In the past much of this area was logged for longleaf pine and for cypress, and some of the flatwoods were converted to pasture land.
 About 12 percent of the land within the Resource Planning Boundary of the project has been disturbed in flatwoods natural communities converted to pasture and croplands.
 The Babcock Family wishes to keep the Babcock Family Reserve, a block in the center of the project, in its current agricultural and protection use.
 Gopher tortoises, burrowing owls, sandhill cranes, fox squirrels and bald eagles are reported on or near the site.
 The Babcock Family has proposed redesignating 19,000 acres in the southwest corner of the ranch from 1 unit per 10 cares to 1 unit per acre.
 No development has taken place on the property, although development in Lee County is taking place near the ranch.